Sylius/Sylius/UPGRADE-1.11.md

 # UPGRADE FROM `v1.10.X` TO `v1.11.0`

+### Drop support for PHP 7.4

+Due to the drop of support PHP `7.4` Sylius also will not support it since version `1.11`.

 ### Potential BC-break

 In Sylius we are using WinzouStateMachine where as example `sylius_order` state machine has declared 14 callbacks on one state.